 As time progressed, EAS progressed too.
-Security hard tags became slimmer, easier to attach to various items.
-EAS pedestals fitted more and more within the ambience of the store.
-And when shoplifters started bringing along booster bags to block radiofrequency signals, we put metal detection in our antennas to detect those bags and prevent losses.
+Security hard tags became slimmer and easier to attach to various items.
+EAS pedestals fitted more and more within the ambiance of the store.
+When shoplifters started bringing along booster bags to block radiofrequency signals, we put metal detection in our antennas to detect those bags and prevent losses.

 And today, EAS is evolving again to meet today’s expectations.
 There are several reasons for why the role of EAS is changing.

 In the early 1970s, Nedap stood at the beginning of systems for electronic shoplifting detection.
 Nedap was also one of the first companies to develop practical applications for RFID, now used in the iD Top: our concealed EAS system.
 Can you spot them in the picture on the right?